 How We Empower Teachers

 Teachers can use our recording studios for free, and take lessons with other teachers for free (see – you should never stop taking lessons!).
 We help teachers develop and implement group classes and programs, and provide stipends for continuing education.
-We work hard to strike a balance between giving teachers the freedom to teach and interact with their students the way they want, while also providing administrative resources to make all the daily scheduling and billing tasks easy.
+We work hard to strike a balance between giving teachers the freedom to teach and interact with their students the way they want, while also providing administrative resources to make their jobs fun.